prodaft/cradle/docs/content/docs/user-guide/analysts/files.md

 weight = 5
 +++

-CRADLE supports adding multiple files to notes.
-Upload size is limited by system settings and may be overridden per user by an administrator.
-Storage bucket size also applies.
+CRADLE lets you attach evidence directly to notes and treat it as first-class graph data.
+Files you upload become entries, so they can be linked, searched, and connected to related artifacts.

-## Uploading files
+## Add files to a note
-- Use the file selection button in the editor, or paste from the clipboard.
+- Use the file picker in the editor, or paste directly from the clipboard.
-- Uploaded files appear in a table below the editor.
+- Uploaded files appear in the attachments table below the editor.
-- You can insert references, copy references, or delete files.
+- From the table, insert a reference into the note, copy a reference, or delete the file.
+- All uploaded files can be browsed in the Files panel.

+## Files in the graph
+- Every uploaded file is automatically linked in the graph as an entry.
+- Files below a configured size threshold are automatically hashed and linked to their hash entries.

-## Rendering images
+## Render images inline
-If a file is an image, it renders in the note when you prepend its reference with an exclamation mark, for example: ![image][image.png].
+If a file is an image, it renders in the note when you prepend its reference with an exclamation mark, for example `![image][image.png]`.

-## Storage limits
+## Storage and limits
-If you hit a limit, contact your administrator to review upload settings and bucket size.
+Upload limits and total storage are set by system configuration and may vary by user or team.
+If you hit a limit, contact an administrator to adjust settings.